How to Write Wedding Vows (That Don’t Suck)

 "Forever and always, our hearts will dance together in the garden of eternity."

-(Lol ...what does that even mean, Erin?)
+(Lol ...what even is that.)

 If all of this still feels too hard, use a vow-writing template.